New report proposes strategies for reducing child labor in Agra, India

 ###

 The Fair Labor Association promotes and protects workers’ rights and improves workplace conditions through collaboration between business, civil society, and colleges and universities.
-The FLA conducts transparent and independent monitoring to ensure that rigorous labor standards are upheld wherever FLA affiliates source their products to identify root causes of non-compliance and propose solutions to workplace problems.
+The FLA conducts transparent and independent monitoring to ensure that rigorous labor standards are upheld wherever FLA members source their products to identify root causes of non-compliance and propose solutions to workplace problems.
 The FLA is headquartered in Washington, D.C., and maintains offices in Geneva and Shanghai.

 The Stop Child Labour Coalition is an alliance of six Dutch NGOs and trade unions working closely together with local organisations in Africa, Asia and Latin America.
 Stop Child Labour partners work with an area based approach that has proven to be an effective method to get all children in a certain area out of work and (back) into school.
 This enables the creation of ‘child labour free zones’: a specific area (village, neighbourhood etc.) where all stakeholders – community-based organisations, teachers, parents, children, local authorities and companies – work together around the norm that ‘no child should work – every child must be in school’. http://www.stopchildlabour.eu/